Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

 \item $a^\circ + b + c$ is either $a^\circ $ (for $b,c \in \{ \pm a \}$), a semicircle with $ \{ \zero \}$ adjoined (if $b,c$ are on the same side of $\pm a$), or $S^1 \cup \{ \zero \}$ if $b,c$ are on different sides of $\pm a$). \end{enumerate}

-It follows that any finite sum of elements of $\tT$ is one of the sets given above, so these comprise~$\mathcal A$.
-On the other hand, any proper arc of $S^1 $ can be obtained as the product of two short arcs and points.
-Hence, $\mathcal A$ is not closed under multiplication, and is properly contained in $\mathcal P (S^1).$ \end{rem}
+It follows that any finite sum of elements of $\tTz$ is one of the sets given above, so these comprise a system~$(\mathcal A,\tT,(-), \subseteq)$.
+On the other hand, any proper arc of $S^1 $ can be obtained as the product of two short arcs and a point.
+Hence, $\mathcal A$ is not closed under multiplication!

-$S^1 \cup \{ \zero \}$ itself is obtained as the sum of three points (say each 120 degrees apart).
-Thus the system has height $\le 3$.
+$S^1 \cup \{ \zero \}$ itself is obtained as the sum of three points (say with each 120 degrees apart).
+Thus the system $\mathcal A$ has height $ 3$; the elements of height 3 are precisely the semicircles with the origin, and $S^1 \cup \{ \zero \}$.